strake7/dev.nolansedley.com/content/posts/top1.md

 image: ./top1.png
 imageAlt: Image of TOP 1 query
 ---
-Well, 'Threat' is an extreme word to use but is worth the buzz, right?
+Admittedly, 'Threat' is an extreme word to use but is worth the buzz, right?

 This article stems from a comment a coworker posted on a repository I also monitor.
 The comment called into question the use of `TOP 1` in a MSSQL query